Xapher/CoolPixControl/README.md

 Issues:<br/>
 &ensp;-Files can sometimes be named improperly while using the cameras ids<br/>
-&ensp;-No real way to end the session, other than turning it off.
+&ensp;-No real way to end the session on the camera, other than turning it off.
 I have to experiment more to find the correct usage of the code.